 Often in approaching a mixed group, permission is granted through the eye contact, body language between lead worker and self appointed group leader, and taking the first example of male workers and all male groups, this all follows a regular pattern. usually with the boys being provocative, lewd and nonsensical ( commonly known as ‘banter’)- trying to impress or lying.
 If there are a few girls in this group, often they will remain silent/quiet at first.

 However, should the occasion arise that in a mixed group, or an all female group ( that’s near to a group of boys) that the females are encouraged by the detached workers to speak, chat or have an opinion, its often the case that either the process of them speaking, or the opinion itself is derided, distracted from or shouted down by the boys.
 Often males would try and speak over the girls, or take the attention away from the girls ( especially if they have something to say) back to themselves.
+The Girls are often shouted down, or when a girl speaks the males do what they can to distract the attention from it.
+It becomes really difficult to ignore them, but its something that does have to be done, especially when it is realised.

 It takes some skill as the worker to deliberately ignore the attempts by the males to distract the worker and focus on the words, questions or story that the female has to offer in that space. watch what happens when you try this – the attempts to distract get even more fervent….. but by challenging we are communicating to the boys that a) we see what they are doing and b) that this is unnacceptable, that ultimately the girls have a voice too.